-G. Robert Bosch GmbH Pleads Guilty to Price-Fixing Spark Plugs, Oxygen Sensors and Starter Motors agreed to pay a \$57.8 million criminal fine and to plead guilty to a one-count criminal Information charging Robert Bosch GmbH with participating in a combination and conspiracy with its co-conspirators to suppress and eliminate competition in the automotive parts industry by agreeing to rig bids for, and to fix, stabilize, and maintain the prices of Spark Plugs, Oxygen Sensors, and starter motors in violation of the Sherman Act, 15 U.S.C. § 1.
+G. Robert Bosch GmbH Pleads Guilty to Price-Fixing Spark Plugs, Oxygen Sensors and Starter Motors

+115. On March 31, 2015, the DOJ announced that Defendant Robert Bosch GmbH agreed to pay a \$57.8 million criminal fine and to plead guilty to a one-count criminal

+Information charging Robert Bosch GmbH with participating in a combination and conspiracy with its co-conspirators to suppress and eliminate competition in the automotive parts industry by agreeing to rig bids for, and to fix, stabilize, and maintain the prices of Spark Plugs, Oxygen Sensors, and starter motors in violation of the Sherman Act, 15 U.S.C. § 1.
 Robert Bosch GmbH sold Spark Plugs and Oxygen Sensors to Daimler Chrysler AG, Ford Motor Company, General Motors Company, Andreas Stihl AG & Co., and certain of their subsidiaries in the United States and elsewhere for installation in vehicles and internal combustion engines manufactured and sold in the United States and elsewhere from at least as early as January 2000 until at least July 2011.
-Robert Bosch GmbH sold starter motors to Volkswagen AG and certain of its subsidiaries in the United States for use in certain Volkswagen vehicles assembled in the United States from at least as early as January 2009 until at least June 2010.
+Robert Bosch GmbH sold starter motors to Volkswagen AG and certain of its subsidiaries in the United States from at least as early as January 2000 until at least from at least as early as January 2000 until at least from at least as early as January 2000 until at least from at least as early as January 2000 until States from at least as early as January 2000 until at least from at least as early as January 2000 until at least from at least as early as January 2000 until States from at least as early as January 2000 until States from at least as early as January 2000 until States from at least as early as January 2000 until States from at least as early as January 2000 until States from at least as early as January 2000 until States from at least as early as January 2009 until at least July 2010.

-- 116. According to the criminal Information filed against it, Defendant Robert Bosch GmbH Corporation and its co-conspirators carried out the Spark Plugs, Oxygen Sensors, and starter motors conspiracy by: - (a) participating in meetings, conversations, and communications to discuss the bids and price quotations to be submitted to certain automobile and internal combustion engine manufacturers in the United States and elsewhere; - (b) agreeing, during those meetings, conversations, and communications, on bids and price quotations to be submitted to an certain automobile and internal combustion engine manufacturers; - (c) agreeing, during those meetings, conversations, and communications, to allocate the supply of Spark Plugs, Oxygen Sensors and starter motors sold to automobile and internal combustion engine manufacturers in the United States and elsewhere on a model-by-model basis or on an engine-specific basis; - (d) agreeing, during those meetings, conversations, and communications, to coordinate price adjustments requested by certain automobile and internal combustion engine manufacturers; - (e) submitting bids, price quotations, and price adjustments to certain automobile and internal combustion engine manufacturers in accordance with the agreements reached; - (f) selling Spark Plugs, Oxygen Sensors and starter motors to certain automobile and internal combustion engine manufacturers in the United States and elsewhere at collusive and noncompetitive prices;
+116. According to the criminal Information filed against it, Defendant Robert Bosch GmbH Corporation and its co-conspirators carried out the Spark Plugs, Oxygen Sensors, and starter motors conspiracy by:

+- (a) participating in meetings, conversations, and communications to discuss the bids and price quotations to be submitted to certain automobile and internal combustion engine manufacturers in the United States and elsewhere; - (b) agreeing, during those meetings, conversations, and communications, on bids and price quotations to be submitted to an certain automobile and internal combustion engine manufacturers; - (c) agreeing, during those meetings, conversations, and communications, to allocate the supply of Spark Plugs, Oxygen Sensors and starter motors sold to automobile and internal combustion engine manufacturers in the United States and elsewhere on a model-by-model basis or on an engine-specific basis;

+(d) agreeing, during those meetings, conversations, and communications, to coordinate price adjustments requested by certain automobile and internal combustion engine manufacturers;

+(e) submitting bids, price quotations, and price adjustments to certain automobile and internal combustion engine manufacturers in accordance with the agreements reached;

+(f) selling Spark Plugs, Oxygen Sensors and starter motors to certain automobile and internal combustion engine manufacturers in the United States and elsewhere at collusive and noncompetitive prices;

-- (g) accepting payment for Spark Plugs, Oxygen Sensors and starter motors sold to certain automobile and internal combustion engine manufacturers in the United States and elsewhere at collusive and noncompetitive prices; and - (h) engaging in meetings, conversations, and communications for the purpose of monitoring and enforcing adherence to the agreed-upon bid-rigging and price-fixing scheme.
+(g) accepting payment for Spark Plugs, Oxygen Sensors and starter motors sold to certain automobile and internal combustion engine manufacturers in the United States and elsewhere at collusive and noncompetitive prices; and

+(h) engaging in meetings, conversations, and communications for the purpose of monitoring and enforcing adherence to the agreed-upon bid-rigging and pricefixing scheme.